Battle of York: Aftermath

 The Americans occupied the town for nearly two weeks.
 They sent the captured military stores, including 20 artillery pieces, away on May 2 but were then penned in York harbour by a gale.
 Chauncey's vessels were so overcrowded with troops that only half of them could go below decks to escape the rain at any time.
-They left York on May 8, departing for the Niagara peninsula. where they required several weeks to recuperate.
+They left York on May 8, departing for the Niagara peninsula, where they required several weeks to recuperate.
 Sheaffe's troops endured an equally miserable fourteen-day retreat overland to Kingston.

 Around 300 to 400 Iroquois warriors assembled and marched towards York shortly after the battle, in an effort to launch an attack on the American forces there.
-The Iroquois were approximately 50 km west of York, in present-day Burlington, when they learned that the Americans had departed York; resulting in the expedition to be called off.
+The Iroquois were approximately 50 km west of York, in present-day Burlington, when they learned that the Americans had departed York, resulting in the expedition being called off.

 Effects on the war

 Many members of the Provincial Assembly and other prominent citizens severely criticized Sheaffe, both for his conduct generally and during the fighting at York.
 For example, Militia officers Chewitt and Allan, the Reverend Strachan and others wrote to Governor General Prévost on May 8, that Sheaffe "kept too far from his troops after retreating from the woods, never cheered or animated them, nor showed by his personal conduct that he was hearty in the cause."
 Sheaffe lost his military and public offices in Upper Canada as a result of his defeat.

-However, the Americans had not inflicted crippling damage on the Provincial Marine on Lake Ontario, and they admitted that by preserving his small force of regulars rather than sacrificing them in a fight against heavy odds, Sheaffe had robbed them of decisive victory.
+The Americans had not inflicted crippling damage on the Provincial Marine on Lake Ontario, however, and they admitted that, by preserving his small force of regulars rather than sacrificing them in a fight against heavy odds, Sheaffe had robbed the Americans of decisive victory.
 Secretary of War Armstrong wrote, "[W]e cannot doubt but that in all cases in which a British commander is compelled to act defensively, his policy will be that adopted by Sheaffe – to prefer the preservation of his troops to that of his post, and thus carrying off the kernel leave us the shell."

-The effects of the capture of York were probably most significant on Lake Erie, since the capture of the ordnance and supplies destined for the British squadron there contributed to the defeat of the British squadron at the Battle of Lake Erie.
-However, most of the naval supplies captured were not used by the Americans, who abandoned a portion of the captured goods before they departed from York, while the remaining supplies were set on fire during the Second Battle of Sacket's Harbor in May 1813.
+The effects of the capture of York were probably most significant on Lake Erie; the capture of the ordnance and supplies destined for the British squadron there contributed to the defeat of the British squadron at the Battle of Lake Erie.
+As it turned out, however, most of the naval supplies captured were not used by the Americans, who abandoned a portion of the captured goods before they departed from York, and the remaining supplies were set on fire during the Second Battle of Sacket's Harbor in May 1813.